Generic Accounts Policy

 This policy establishes the acceptable use of generic accounts.

-- Generic account use is prohibited on all non-public computers, and wherever Information Security and Assurance (ISA) compensating controls cannot be implemented.
+- Generic account use is prohibited on all non-public computers and wherever Information Security and Assurance compensating controls cannot be implemented.

 - Generic accounts need to ensure compliance with University policies (i.e., auditing of rights/permissions to appropriate users).

-- ISA will audit the usage of generic accounts on an annual basis and will work with the owners of found generic accounts to limit their use with minimal impact on the business of that department.
+- Information Security and Assurance will audit the usage of generic accounts on an annual basis and will work with the owners of found generic accounts to limit their use with minimal impact on the business of that department.

 A generic account is considered an account that is not derived using the faculty, staff, or student naming convention.
 There is no corresponding ID associated with a generic account.
-These are accounts that fail to identify the person or entity using the account.
-Generic accounts pose risks and added security concerns on University networks.
+These accounts fail to identify the person or entity using the account.
+Generic accounts pose risks and add security concerns to University networks.